 - Should we go to cash?
 We are in an inflationary environment that’s eroding the value of cash like it’s the 70’s.
-In addition, there’s plenty of opportunity cost in leaving the equity markets still.
+In addition, from our perspective, there’s plenty of opportunity cost in leaving the equity markets still.
 The market can continue to melt up…remember, we see a Fed that seems to think its sole mandate is to push risk assets higher.
 Our portfolios are layered with exposure to long volatility and hedges, more so than ever…this has been our solution to the coming storm and that won’t change.
 It’s allowed us to continue to participate in rising stock markets, avoid bonds, and be prepared for the storm.

 Our objective is to preserve and grow investor wealth.
 The power of compound interest is that it doesn’t take astronomical numbers to accomplish that.
 Large losses can get in the way of our ability to compound your capital – we understand that clearly and act accordingly.